rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/direct-api-access.rst

 meaning that they are logically structured, stateless, and scalable (among other properties).

-For most use cases, we recommend working with the guidance of an SDK rather than integrating directly with an API.
-In the :rax-dev:`Developer Center <docs>`, basic functions for many APIs in many popular programming languages are documented in quickstart guides.
-However, knowing the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace cloud infrastructure.
+In the :rax-dev:`Developer Center <docs>`, you can learn about the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace cloud infrastructure.